Home on the Range Cabin - Athol, Kansas

 The tiny cabin on bank of West Beaver Creek where Higley penned that poem is still standing today.
 It is in the yard of a private home.
 THe property has been preserved for visiting by the public, thanks to the Ellen Rust Living Trust which was started by one time residents of the adjacent home.
 The cabin is kept unlocked and has a small exhibit inside, behind chicken wire.
 There is also a guest register and they sell a one sheet with the history of the cabin and the song for a quarter (honor system).

-The Higley Cabin needs restoration and in April of 2011 and campaign began to raise nearly $100,000 for that work.
+The Higley Cabin needed restoration and in April of 2011 and campaign began to raise nearly $100,000 for that work.
 In the first month, over $25,000 was raised, the bulk of that money coming from a concert by cowboy singer Michael Martin Murphey who did a benefit concert at the Prairie Rose Chuckwagon Supper Club in Benton, Kansas.
-Donations may be sent to the Ellen Rust Living Trust, 213 West New York Street, Smith Center, Kansas 66967.
+The photos on this page show the results of the restoration and preservation.

 To reach the Home on the Range Cabin drive north of US Highway 36 on K-8 8 miles, and turn west on the private drive where you see the stone sign.